-Revenue generated for the three months ended March 31, 2008 increased to \$33,306 from \$0 for the three months ended March 31, 2007.
-We generate revenue largely from the one-time sales of software and we generated no revenue prior to July 5, 2007.
+We have generated only nominal revenue of \$74,866 during the period from July 5, 2007 (the closing date of the merger between us and VirnetX, Inc.) to December 31, 2007.
+We generated no revenue prior to July 5, 2007.
 Our revenue in 2007 was solely limited to the royalties earned under our single license agreement through our Japan subsidiary.
 We expect the revenue from this license to decrease substantially in the future.
 We do not intend to seek additional licenses or other revenue through our Japan subsidiary.